 It can be overwhelming when you sit down and start reviewing possible egg donor candidates, but some things should definitely be top priorities when it comes to selecting the best potential donor.

 If you’re hoping to find an egg donor, first and foremost, you’ll want to make sure any candidates you look at are healthy and have no major medical problems.
-For the most part, most donor service centers or IVF clinics will have screened donors in advance, but you should still give any health records you receive a thorough review.
+Our matching platform adheres to all industry guidelines when it comes to donor screening.
+And, for the most part, most donor matching services or fertility clinics will have screened donors in advance.
+However, you should still give any health records you receive a thorough review.

 You’ll want to not only check for any obvious issues, but also be mindful of how your genetic makeup or that of the person whose sperm you’ll be using, could potentially cause problems.
-For example, make sure your egg donor does not carry the same recessive genetic disease as your partner or sperm donor.
+For example, make sure your egg donor does not carry the same recessive genetic disease as the fertilizing male partner.

-You will also want to see if they have any family history of any major medical problems that might be genetic.
-If you have any questions, ask your doctor to review the donor’s history and ask questions!
+You will also want to see if they have any family history of any major medical issues that might be genetic.
+If you have any questions, talk to your doctor about specific concerns.

 While this can seem superficial, appearance can be important, especially if you’re hoping to use donor eggs from someone that is a close match to your own personal appearance.
 For example, if you’re petite, you may prefer to use eggs from a petite donor as well.
-Many egg banks and agencies will have photos of the donor, usually as a child but sometimes as an adult as well.
+Our platform provides photos of the donor, both as a child and also as an adult as well.
 This can give you an idea of the donor’s physical traits.

 Similarly, if you enjoyed your time at college so much you went back for your Masters degree, you may want to find a donor that shares your passion for learning.
-It’s okay to want to have certain things in common with your donor.
-Ask the agency or egg bank if and how they verify education and employment.
-Do they just take the donor’s word for it?
-Or do they vet and verify the information given?
+It’s okay to want to have certain things in common with your donor — and sharing values is important!
+When you find your donor match with Family by Co, we’ll conduct a background check to verify education and employment.